iamshirazi/CanadianElections/README.md

 Will add previous and future elections to this project.

+### August 2025 UPDATE:
+* Made the elections.html page mobile friendly.
+The webpage now looks great on both PC and mobile.
+* Updated Dockerfile and python scripts.
+They now function better.

 ### July 2025 UPDATE:
 * Performance has been significantly improved.
 Loading times have decreased by **98%**
 * The 1867 election has been added to the project.
 Huge thanks to [Dr. Jack Lucas, Dr. Zach Taylor, and Dr. Dave Armstrong](https://borealisdata.ca/file.xhtml?fileId=449029&version=2.0) and their team for creating and publishing the shapefiles for every federal district of every election in Canadian history.